 -

-- Obese men and women (BMI ≥30) lived 4.2 and 3.5 fewer years, respectively, compared to those with a normal BMI.
+- Obese men and women (BMI ≥30) lived 4.2 and 3.5 fewer years, respectively, than those with normal BMIs.

 - Underweight individuals (BMI <18.5) had similarly reduced life expectancies, with men living 4.3 years less and women 4.5 years less.